 Children’s Home Society of Florida, Orange County Public Schools and UCF came together to design and implement this model at Evans High School in Orlando.
 The founding partners began implementation based on the model created by Children’s Aid Society, which prioritizes a rich instructional program for students and academic achievement.

 In developing the Community Partnership Schools™ model, the engagement of a college or university integrates key aspects of the University-Assisted model.
 Health and wellness services — made possible by engaging a healthcare provider as a core partner — support student wellness and well-being.
 Additional supports include clothing, meals, increased parental involvement, and academic enrichment and tutoring, all of which release teachers and administrators to focus on academics.
-The objective is to meet the social, emotional, mental, physical, nutritional and sometimes financial needs of students so they are ready and able to fully engage in the rigorous academic opportunities offered by their school.
+The objective is to meet the mental, physical, emotional, social, nutritional and sometimes financial needs of students so they are ready and able to fully engage in the rigorous academic opportunities offered by their school.

 In January of 2009, the president of the Children’s Home Society of Florida joined leaders from UCF — the dean of the College of Health and Public Affairs, the dean of the College of Education, and the director of the Center for Community Partnerships — to visit the Children’s Aid Society’s community schools in New York City.
 They returned to Florida committed to seek out an opportunity to develop a community school in Central Florida.

 Following numerous discussions with Central Florida school districts, school principals, hospitals, healthcare providers and funders, a willing partner was found in the Orange County Public School system.
 Interest centered on Maynard Evans High School in the Pine Hills area of Orlando.

 In 2010, following much discussion and planning, UCF, the Children’s Home Society of Florida and Orange County Public Schools signed a 25-year agreement to establish a partnership to develop and implement community schools in Orange County.
 Two years later they were joined by an additional core partner, Central Florida Family Health Center, a federally qualified health center (FQHC).